CCBDA-UPC/Assignments-2025/Lab05.md

 **DO NOT PUSH AWS CREDENTIALS TO YOUR PRIVATE REPOSITORY !!!**

-Next, create a **new Python 3.10 virtual environment** specially for this web app and install the packages required to run it. (**MS-Windows OS** users read the note at the end of this section)
+Next, create a **new Python 3.10 virtual environment** specially for this web app and install the packages required to run it.

 Check the contents of the file **requirements.txt** that the web application declares as the set of Python packages, and its version, that it requires to be executed successfully.